Alpel99/skyrama/README.md

     * wastes time, but haven't experienced issues until now, won't go shopping
 - [ ] Unpack/pack is registering with the same template (not really an issue)
 - [ ] Untangle that code into multiple files
-- [ ] Order landing matches by descending x value
+- [X] Order landing matches by descending x value
-- [ ] Could probably improve performance by cutting some openCV calls
+- [ ] Could probably improve performance by cutting some unnecessary openCV calls

 ### Might also work with english, not tested